 What are Key Performance Indicators?

 Key Performance Indicators (KPI) are tools used to determine if an organization is meeting the requirements of ISO 45001.
-As stated in Clause 9.1: Monitoring, Measurement, Analysis and Performance Evaluation of the requirements, organizations are required to have a systematic approach for measuring and monitorings its OH&S management system performance.
-This needs to be done on a regular basis and is an integral part of its management system.
+As stated in Clause 9.1, organizations are required to have a systematic approach for measuring and monitorings its OH&S management system performance.
+This needs to be done on a regular basis and is an integral part of the organization’s management system.

-As an organization you may be wondering what KPI you should track and how often to track them.
-The ISO 45001 Standard states that organizations are required to monitor and measure several things to determine their performance and effectiveness including:
+As an organization, you may be wondering what KPI you should track and how often to track them.
+The ISO 45001 Standard states that organizations are required to monitor and measure several components to determine their performance and effectiveness including:

 - The extent to which legal and other requirements are met.
 This includes all applicable OH&S legislation, collective agreements, standards and codes and insurance requirements

 - Features of activities and operations related to identified hazards, risk and opportunities

 Tips for KPI

 There are several tips that will help you measure your KPI.
 Foremost, you can use both qualitative and quantitative indicators.
 Gaining information and feedback from customers can help you obtain data.
 You can do this by feedback forms, workshops with customers, and audits.
 Another tip is to look at trends over time.
 Short-term data can be misleading and may not adequately represent your organization’s OHSMS.
 You should consider how often you should check KPI based on the context of your organization and it’s OHSMS.